Lalsawma: Education

 Lalsawma completed lower primary in 1942 and Middle Anglo Vernacular School from Sialhawk in 1947.
 He completed his matriculation in 1952.
 He attended Cherra Theological College and graduated in 1955 after pursuing Licentiate in Theology.
 In 1958, Lalsawma graduated from Serampore College with a Masters of Divinity degree which made him the first Master in Theology holder in Mizoram.
 In 2002, Lalsawma was granted an honorary degree by the Senate of Semapore of Doctor of Divinity.

 Career

 In 1955, Lalsawma was appointed by the Presbyterian Assembly as a probationary pastor at Durtlang pastorate.
 After his studies he was appointed as probationary pastor at Biate pastorate.
 He was ordained at the Special Synod held at Mission Veng on 28 June 1958.
 He served the Biate pastorate until May 1961.
-From 1964-1978 Lalsawma held a position as Registrar and Acting Principal in Aizawl Theological College.
+From 1964 to 1978 Lalsawma held a position as Registrar and Acting Principal in Aizawl Theological College.
 During 1966-1967 Lalsawma was a Synod Secretary followed by a post of moderator in 1968 and 1987.
-Lalsawma was also moderator and secretary of the Presbyterian Church of India Assembly in two terms of 1965-1968 and 1972-1974.
+Lalsawma was also moderator and secretary of the Presbyterian Church of India Assembly in two terms of 1965-1968 and 1972–1974.
 As pastor, Lalsawma served in Durtlang, Biate and Mission Veng.
 Lalsawma also wrote several books in English and Mizo.